 As affiliate partners, Penske Truck Leasing and Penske Truck Rental are committed to promoting the SmartWay partnership and educating our customers on the benefits of membership.
 Since joining the program in 2008, Penske has educated an estimated 11,000 people about the program through speaking engagements, meetings and webcasts, to encourage all our customers to participate and join the program.
 Most importantly, Penske helps customers spec and operate their vehicles to ensure they are demonstrating the performance improvements inherent to the SmartWay partnership, and even assists customers in completing their annual models detailing their performance for the prior year.
-Penske Truck Leasing was recently named a 2014 SmartWay Affiliate Challenge Award winner.
-One of 10 companies to win in 2014, Penske was also named a top honoree, cited for its strong marketing efforts.
-Penske also won the award in 2013.
+Penske Truck Leasing was named a SmartWay Affiliate Challenge Award winner, one of nine organizations to win in 2017.
+Penske has now won the award for five straight years.

 In 2014, Penske Truck Leasing became a Canada SmartWay Transport Partnership affiliate, which is operated by Natural Resources Canada.